artefactory/scheduled-pipelines/README.md

    - Artifact Registry API
    - Vertex AI API

+2. Create the file `secrets/.env` with the appropriate values for your project.
+You can use the file `secrets/.env.template` as a template.

-2. Compile the desired Vertex pipeline (and upload it to Artifact Registry) using the command:
+3. Compile the desired Vertex pipeline (and upload it to Artifact Registry) using the command:

 TODO

-3. Run the following command to create the required service accounts and cloud resources:
+4. Run the following command to create the required service accounts and cloud resources:

 ```
 make cloud_setup